Exclusive - Obama expected to move on Taiwan arms sales before year-end

 "We are troubled that it has now been over four years – the longest period since the passage of the Taiwan Relations Act in 1979 – since the administration has notified Congress of a new arms sale package," the senators wrote.

-(Additional reporting by Matt Spetalnick, Andrea Shalal, and J.R.
-Wu in Taipei and Ben Blanchard in Beijing; Editing by James Dalgleish, Cynthia Osterman and Ryan Woo)
+(Additional reporting by Matt Spetalnick, Andrea Shalal and J.R.
+Wu; Editing by James Dalgleish, Cynthia Osterman and Ryan Woo)